UMG’S TASK FORCE FOR MEANINGFUL CHANGE

 A driving force for equality and social justice, the Task Force for Meaningful Change (TFMC) works to amplify and expand UMG’s current programs, devise new initiatives and support marginalized communities in the ongoing fight for equality, justice and inclusion.
 Our work is divided into six areas, including:

-We examine UMG’s workforce policies and procedures, and work environment.
+This committee works with Universal Music Group’s Diversity, Inclusion and Belonging team to examine UMG’s workforce policies and procedures and work environment.
 This includes identifying areas to improve access, recruitment, advancement and retention of a diverse workforce at all levels within the company but with a focus on leadership positions and other senior-level roles.

-We pursue constructive social change by supporting public policies via: Federal, state and local legislation to challenge laws and regulations that promote bias and systemic discrimination; and voter education, registration and participation.
+With a focus on social justice legislation and criminal justice reform, we pursue constructive social change by supporting public policies on the Federal, state and local levels that challenge laws or regulations grounded in bias and systemic discrimination as well as voter education, registration and participation.

 Just as music connects people around the world, our goal is to promote dialogue and understanding through speaker fora, counseling, and educational and creative programming focused on the themes of tolerance, equality and inclusion – especially around the intersection of Black Music, art, lifestyle, fashion, technology and creators, as well as celebrating Black artists and creators, and conducting thoughtful discussions on current events.